ayuhito/modern-tar/packages/fs/README.md

 - **Node.js**: 18.0+

-For browser only environments, use `@modern-tar/core` directly with the Web Streams API.
+For browser-only environments, use `@modern-tar/core` directly with the Web Streams API.
 This package is not suitable for browser use.

 ## License